nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Abstract

-This document provides an overview to CKB, the core component of Nervos project.
-Nervos is a distributed application network with layered architecture, and CKB is the foundational layer of Nervos, as a general purpose common knowledge base to provide data, asset and identity service for applications.
+This document provides an overview to CKB, the core component of the Nervos project.
+Nervos is a decentralized application platform with a layered architecture.
+CKB is the foundational layer of Nervos, as a general purpose common knowledge base to provide data, asset and identity services.

 ## Background